DiG-IN: Diffusion Guidance for Investigating Networks -- Uncovering Classifier Differences Neuron Visualisations and Visual Counterfactual Explanations: Method

 Here $(\alpha_t)_{t=1}^T$ defines the noise schedule and $\epsilon$ is the denoising model which is trained to predict the noise that was added to a noisy sample, see Appendix \ref{app:diffusio} for details. $\epsilon$ is typically parameterized using a U-Net \cite{ronneberger2015u} where an additional conditioning signal can be employed to give the user control over the outcome of the diffusion process by sampling from a conditional distribution $p(z|C)$.
 In this work, we use the text-to-image Stable Diffusion \cite{rombach2022high} (SD) model where the conditioning signal $C$ is a text encoding from a CLIP \cite{radford2021clip} text encoder which is fed into the U-Net via cross-attention layers.
 The SD model is trained on a large set of image-text pairs \cite{schuhmann2022laion} and covers a variety of naturally occurring images.
-In practice, to amplify the impact of the conditioning, it is often necessary to employ classifier-free guidance \cite{ho2021classifierfree}, where $\epsilon(z_t,t,C)$ in \cref{eq:ddim} is replaced with $\hat{\epsilon}(z_t,t,C,\varnothing) = \epsilon(z_t,t,C) + w \,\left(\epsilon(z_t,t,C)-\epsilon(z_t,t,\varnothing)\right)$, where typically $3\leq w \leq 9$, which combines the conditional prediction $\epsilon(z_t,t,C)$ with an unconditional prediction $\epsilon(z_t,t,\varnothing)$ that is produced by replacing the conditioning vector with a null-text token $\varnothing$.
+In practice, to amplify the impact of the conditioning, it is often necessary to employ classifier-free guidance \cite{ho2021classifierfree}, where $\epsilon(z_t,t,C)$ in \cref{eq:ddim} is replaced with a combination of the conditional $\epsilon(z_t,t,C)$ and an unconditional prediction $\epsilon(z_t,t,\varnothing)$ with a null-text token $\varnothing$.